Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 Insiders at First Merchants Have Sold Stock Recently

-Over the last three months, we’ve seen notably more insider selling, than insider buying, at First Merchants.
-We note Michael Marhenke cashed in US$1.3m worth of shares.
-On the other hand we note insiders bought US$13k worth of shares.
-We don’t view these transactions as a positive sign.
+Over the last three months, we've seen notably more insider selling, than insider buying, at First Merchants.
+We note Chairman of the Board Charles Schalliol cashed in US$170k worth of shares.
+On the flip side, insiders spent US$4.3k on purchasing shares.
+Because the selling vastly outweighs the buying, we'd say this is a somewhat bearish sign.

 Does First Merchants Boast High Insider Ownership?

 The stark truth for First Merchants is that there has been more insider selling than insider buying in the last three months.
-Despite some insider buying, the longer term picture doesn’t make us feel much more positive.
-But it is good to see that First Merchants is growing earnings.
-While insiders do own shares, they don’t own a heap, and they have been selling.
-So we’d only buy after careful consideration.
+Zooming out, the longer term picture doesn't give us much comfort.
+But since First Merchants is profitable and growing, we're not too worried by this.
+While insiders do own shares, they don't own a heap, and they have been selling.
+So we'd only buy after careful consideration.
 If you are like me, you may want to think about whether this company will grow or shrink.
 Luckily, you can check this free report showing analyst forecasts for its future.